Ruby Allen: Departure

-On 8 July 2006, Daniel Saney of Digital Spy reported Lytton would be written out of EastEnders following a mutual decision between the producers and the actress herself.
-It was decided that the character had no further purpose after the departure of her on-screen father, Johnny Allen (Billy Murray).
+On 8 July 2006, Daniel Saney of Digital Spy reported that Lytton would be written out of EastEnders following a mutual decision between the producers and the actress herself.
+It was decided that the character had no further purpose following the departure of her on-screen father, Johnny Allen (Billy Murray).
 A spokesperson said "The way the storylines pan out means there's not really much scope for Louisa's character any more."
 Lytton revealed that she had enjoyed her time at EastEnders, and called it a great experience.
 She added that she was looking forward to trying new things.
 Executive producer Kate Harwood stated that Lytton was popular with fans and her character would get a "dramatic" exit.

 In December 2009, Lytton said she would have liked her EastEnders exit to have been more dramatic.
 Speaking to an FHM writer, Lytton explained that her exit, which saw Ruby leave in a black cab with her father's ashes, would have been better if it was something "massive" and "dramatic".
 In August 2011, Lytton said that she would love to return to the show.
 She stated that she would immediately cause trouble and come back as a "hard-faced bitch", as Ruby often let people walk over her and constantly cried.
 Lytton also said that she will always be grateful for the part of Ruby.
 Speaking to a writer from OK Magazine, Lytton admitted that the experience was brilliant and helped give an insight of what she wanted to do in her career.
 She added "But there is so much I still want to do at home, like theatre, and build myself up, because I have missed out on things like drama schools.
 It's funny because when I was there they thought I was a huge star back in Britain!"

 Reflecting back at her time on EastEnders during an interview with British Comedy Guide, Lytton told them, "I was 15 when I started.
 My family were not in the industry at all and it was so full on being in EastEnders.
 I was so young and I didn't know what to expect.
-It could have gone one of two ways - either I went off the rails or I grew up.
+It could have gone one of two ways – either I went off the rails or I grew up.
 I was focused and I grew up.
 I do feel really lucky."
 Talking about whether she'd return to soap, Lytton revealed, "I loved my time on the soap [...] but I am not sure I would return to one again.
 Never say never!"